JamesBoushell/CLIENT-csv-sum-challenge/README.md

 I decided offer a second, more scalable, submission because in a project like this I would keep in mind the cases where larger files would need to be interpreted outside of the client, as well as cases where different analyses that might be desired.

+## Instructions

+To get this app to work you must first make sure that you are running the Server portion which hosts the REST api that this client will be calling on http://localhost:4000.

+Once the server is running, navigate to this project directory and run

+### `npm start`

 ## Available Scripts

 In the project directory, you can run: